 In efforts to provide more systematic information about the prevalence of female sexual offenders, in comparison with male sexual offenders, Cortoni and Hanson (2005; Cortoni, Hanson, & Coache, 2009) estimated the proportion of sexual offenders who are women from two general sources of information.
 The first source of information was official police or court reports that detailed the gender of the offender.
 The second source of information was victimization surveys.
 For both sources, information was available for Australia, Canada, New Zealand, the United Kingdom, and the United States.
 Results from the updated 2009 review were consistent with the earlier 2005 findings.
-Based on official records, the proportion of all sexual offenders who were female ranged from 0.6% in New Zealand to 8.7% for nonrape sexual offenders in the United States.
-When these numbers were averaged across all countries in the study, women constituted 4.6% of all sexual offenders.
+Based on official records, the proportion of all sexual offenders who were female ranged from 0.6% in New Zealand to 8.7% for nonrape sexual offenders in the study, women constituted 4.6% of all sexual offenders.
 Based on victimization studies, the proportion of sexual offenders who were female ranged from 3.1% for New Zealand to 7.0% for Australia, an average of 4.8%.